ronaldjohnatanoso/sleepy-longform/README.md

 - There should also be an option for a custom on the spot title in the creation that doesn't use this

 ## Load an Available Title or Pick your own

+## SOME TROUBLE SHOOTING

+when you change profile make sure the clipboard is enabled and port does collide